 If you’re selling a product on your website, one of the biggest challenges you’ll be facing is to persuade potential customers to buy your product.
 Creating a sense of urgency (the scarcity principle) can be very effective in such cases.

 Litmus often creates a sense of urgency in their email campaign to entice users to buy the tickets as soon as possible by letting the subscribers know the exact amount of tickets left for their event.
 This encourages users to take immediate action: buy a ticket before they all get sold out.

 4. Turn negative experience into positive brand perception

-It is disappointing when that happens.
+It isn’t very pleasant when that happens.
 However, you can convert those negative user actions to making a positive brand perception by sending an awesome email to your leads.

-Hubspot’s email unsubscription message is an example.
-Their unsubscription message is so awesome that people would never forget them even after they decided to unsubscribe.
+Hubspot‘s email unsubscribing message is an example.
+Their unsubscribing message is so awesome that people will never forget them, even after they decide to unsubscribe.

 Sidekick’s email is yet another example.
 If a user hasn’t engaged with their email for a while, they’ll send an unsubscription notice saying that they’re being automatically removed from their list but in a "no hard feelings" atmosphere.